Veams/generator-veams/README.md

 * `{{#mergeData}}` - merge two data objects
 * `{{#repeat}}` or `{{#times}}` - repeat elements
 * `{{#limit}}` - limit JSON output
 * and a few more ...

-You want to know more?
-See [Veams Custom Helpers](http://prototype-generator.com/templating-in-veams/template-helpers.html)

 ## Features